junrui-liu/patina/src/assignments/as1.md

 ## Introduction

-In this project, you will get some practice with recursion and pattern matching by building a sequence of interpreters for increasingly large subsets of the Patina programming language.
+In this assignment, you will get some practice with recursion and pattern matching by building a sequence of interpreters for increasingly large subsets of the Patina programming language.

 There are 3 main parts to the assignment (Problems 1-3), as well as a bonus problem (Problem 4).
 For each problem, we'll provide a file containing some starter code.
 They can be found in the [CS160 GitHub repo](https://github.com/fredfeng/CS160/tree/main/assignments/as1):
 - `assoc.ml` (Problem 1)